suhanmoon/react-native-fontawesome-pro/README.md

 # Installation

-`npm install react-native-fontawesome-pro --save`
+`npm install react-native-fontawesome-free --save`

 or

-`yarn add react-native-fontawesome-pro`
+`yarn add react-native-fontawesome-free`

 The postinstall script will then automatically install the pro packages for you.